jschrempp/LoRa_experiments/README.md

 - Range_Testing: this folder contains a report and source code for range testing experiments.

 - Low_Power_Testing: this folder contains a report and source code for testing low power operation of the module.
+EMPTY at present.